XavierAgostino/cfp-selection-simulator/README.md

 **"In a sport where every game carries championship implications, selection decisions must be grounded in transparent, consistent methodology."**

-Made with passion for college football analytics
+Built for open-source sports analytics research

 </div>